noahgrant/resourcerer/README.md

     There is no official documentation for its use in server-side rendering at this point.
 However, because passing models as props directly to a component [bypasses fetching](/TESTING_COMPONENTS.md#testing-components-that-use-withresources), it is likely that `with-resources` can work nicely with an SSR setup that passes instantiated models directly through the app.

-* Does it support concurrent React?
+* Does it support async rendering?

     For the initial release, `with-resources` still employs one instance of `UNSAFE_componentWillReceiveProps` to set loading states prior to fetching a new resource.
-The benefit of doing this here instead of `componentDidUpdate` is that it avoids an extra render caused by setting state after an update has happened.
-The downside is that it prevents `with-resources`, for now, from safely using concurrent React.
+The benefit of doing this there instead of `componentDidUpdate` is that it avoids an extra render caused by setting state after an update has happened.
+The downside is that it prevents `with-resources`, for now, from safely using some of React's newer APIs, such as asynchronous rendering with Suspense.
 Full disclosure: I am sad that `componentWillReceiveProps` has been deprecated, and I would much prefer to keep it and have the React team trust developers not to put side effects in it.
 But I still think it has an important place in preventing extra renders. [getDerivedStateFromProps](https://reactjs.org/docs/react-component.html#static-getderivedstatefromprops) does not allow you to compare previous to next without doing some state hackery.

+    * ...can this be turned into a React Hook?

+        I bet it can.
+React Hooks are exciting!
+However, they're also brand new, and the React team is still not recommending using them on production sites.
+As we are more concerned with stability and production-readiness in this package, `with-resources` is a good-ol' higher-order component that wraps an 'old-school' React class component (it uses refs and thus wrapping function components will not work).
+But!
+The good news is that this library has been used at [Sift](https://sift.com) to power its [console](https://console.sift.com) for two years now, and so for us, it is tried and true (we'll see if it is tried and true for others!).

+* Can `with-resources` be used with both function components and class components?

+    No (see previous answer above).
+Because it uses refs, it must wrap a React class component.

 * Can `with-resources` do anything other than `GET` requests?